Gerald-Ha/GG-Asus-Fan-Control/README.md

 - **System Mode**: Relinquishes control to the system, letting it manage the fan speeds automatically.
 - **GG Mode**: Monitors the system's temperature and dynamically adjusts fan speeds to maintain optimal performance.
+- **Gaming Mode**: Sets the fan to 100% speed when the temperature reaches 65°C, ensuring maximum cooling.
+When the temperature drops below
+  65°C, the system takes back control to adjust fan speed automatically.
-- **Background Operation**: In GG Mode, the script runs as a background process, ensuring continuous monitoring without occupying the terminal.
+- **Background Operation**: In GG and Gaming Modes, the script runs as a background process, ensuring continuous monitoring without occupying the terminal.
 - **User-Friendly Interface**: Simple command-line interface to choose between modes.

 ## Important Note